 To an outside observer, the path would have seemed laid out for me with biomedical engineer and entrepreneurship.
 Though, as I continued with meditation, yoga, and nature-based practice, I was finding deeper meaning in things, which seemed opposed to my degree: helping others through guiding mindfulness, immersing in nature, and having philosophical conversations.
 For once, not only was I helping others, but I was also helping myself; not only was I doing work to serve a greater good, I was fulfilled.

 In April 2016, I completed my Masters degree in Biomedical Engineering at the University of Michigan.
 Leaving university, I knew that I wanted to continue learning, though outside of the rigid bounds of Western academia.
 I decided that I would travel alone.
 I didn’t know how, or where, but I knew that I would.
 In my last year of school, I heard of the Bonderman Fellowship (https://lsa.umich.edu/cgis/students/bonderman.html), a grant given to four graduating undergraduate students to travel alone and immerse in non-Westernized cultures, with little structure or responsibilities, for 8 consecutive months.
 The only requirement was for them to write about their experiences (spoiler - that is where this website first formed!).
-Of note, I was only eligible to apply for the fellowship due to the brain-injury delaying the completion of my undergraduate studies (I ended up finishing my undergraduate and graduate studies at the same time.)
+Crazy enough, I was only eligible to apply for the fellowship due to the brain-injury delaying the completion of my undergraduate studies (I ended up finishing my undergraduate and graduate studies at the same time.)

 I applied to the fellowship to further see how a spiritual understanding could integrate with a Western, scientific framework.
 I applied to learn from the roots of my meditation teachers’ knowledge.
 I applied to observe the way traditional nature-based cultures lived with the natural world.
 I applied to find and further my capacity to serve the collective.

-As a Bonderman fellow, I solo-traveled to 10 different countries from August 2016 – August 2017 and lived with traditional cultures across Borneo, the Himalayas, the Andes, and the Amazon.
+As a Bonderman fellow, I solo-traveled to 10 different countries from August 2016 – August 2017 and lived with tribes and villages across Borneo, the Himalayas, the Andes, and the Amazon.
 Traveling alone, into cultures with different world views and without parents, teachers or friends to dictate my inquiry, slowly answered the questions I had regarding my path (while also giving rise to a host of new questions).
 The intersection I dreamt of finding came to me in an unexpected place: storytelling - and many of the forms it comes in - such as, writing, photography, systems design, and speaking.

 If you wish to see previous work I have published you can find most of it on this website or in other places such as: International Tribe Design, Perspectives Magazine, MeditationWorks.com, NatureWriting.com, WiseMindGentleSoul.com, Everyday-Mindfulness.org, Acumen-Poetry.co.uk, Breathe With B, or my Instagram:@HaberScott.